ADGEfficiency/programming-resources/fundamentals/programming.md

 - what does this code depend on?
 - who else will read this code?

+After this course, you should

 Learn about
-- abstractions, interfaces
+- what is an abstraction
-- what KISS, YAGNI are
+- what KISS, YAGNI, DRY are
 - why code is bad